GovTechSG/apex-cloud-docs/docs/publisher/api-and-app-monitoring.md

 # API and APP Monitoring

-Both **APIs** or **Applications** are able to monitor the number of messages, successes, failures, and average processing time per-invoked client application, over a specified time range.

 ## Monitoring metrics

 - **Messages**: The number of messages processed by the selected API or client application.